mnemnk/mnemnk-app/README.md

 ## Getting Started

-Download and run the installer from the [releases](https://github.com/mnemnk/mnemnk-app/releases) page.
+Follow the instructions on the [Getting Started](https://mnemnk.com/guide/getting-started) page to complete the installation.

 <details>
   <summary><strong>Build from the repo</strong></summary>